Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Experiments and results

 Ultimately, it is uncertain as to whether the findings (3) to (6) are general patterns.
-There could be a great deal of interplay between the results and the environment properties (size, shape, obstacle density e.t.c).
-We made sure to corroborate these findings using a simple environment, Esquare.
-Cases 10 and 12 seem to support finding (3) and (4), especially (3).
-Cases 11 and 13 seem to support cases (5) and (6).
-However, it is important to reinstate that the properties of the results (and the properties of the robot) could play a huge role in the results.
+There could be a great deal of interplay between the results and the environment properties such as size, shape, and particularly obstacle density.
+Table \ref{tab:3} additionally includes the results corresponding to a simple low-cluttered environment, Esquare, to further corroborate these findings.
+In Esquare environment, cases 10 and 12 support finding (3) and (4) (especially (3)) while Cases 11 and 13 support findings (5) and (6).
+However, it is important to reinstate that the properties of the environment (and the robot) could have a significant effect on the results.